Hull performance coating

 Cost of implementation

-The cost of hull coating is dependent on the vessel size and segment and will vary in price based on which product one choses.
-However, a price within the range of $30,000 to $500,000 (USD) can be expected.
+The cost of hull coating is dependent on the vessel size and segment and will vary in price based on which product one chooses.
+However, a price within the range of $30,000 – $600,000 (USD) can be expected.
+The cost is the difference between the standard coating and the high performance coating.

 Reduction potential

-Several tests on commercial ships and laboratories have showed that high end products are able to reduce the overall ship’s resistance by up to 8%.
+Several tests on commercial ships and laboratories have showed that high end products are able to reduce the overall ships resistance by up to 8%.
 This goes both for silicone based and self-polishing types of coatings.
-The reduction potential is dependent on vessel size, segment, operation profile and trading areas and is in the range of 1% to 4% on main engine fuel consumption.
+The reduction potential is dependent of vessel size, segment, operation profile and trading areas and are in the range of 1 – 5% on total fuel consumption.

 Other References

-- Fathom Focus – Hull Coatings for Vessel Performance / The Important Role of the Hull in Ship Efficiency
+1. Fathom Focus. (n.d.).
+Hull Coatings for Vessel Performance / The Important Role of the Hull in Ship Efficiency

 This webpage serves as an Information Portal for Energy Efficiency Technologies for Ships.
 IMO does not make any warranties or representations as to the accuracy or completeness of the information provided.
 View our disclaimer